zeno4ever/CoronaTeller/README.md

 The CoronaTeller doesn't store any data, it only shows the beacons that are seen the last 20 seconds.

-The CoronaTeller is also shown on the [GOGBOT 2020](https://2020.gogbot.nl/portfolio/dave-borghuis-hackerspace-tkkrlab/)
+The CoronaTeller is also shown on the [GOGBOT 2020](https://2020.gogbot.nl/portfolio/dave-borghuis-hackerspace-tkkrlab/).
+During the GOGBOT there were 4775 beacons seen.

 ## Using the program